starkdg/reventis/README.md

 # Reventis

-A Redis module for indexing events by location and time for fast efficient range query.
+A Redis module for indexing events by location and time for fast efficient range queries.
 Spatial coordinates are given in longitude and latitude with up to 6 digits of precision.
-Time is specified by strings - e.g. HH:MM[:SS] The second precision is optional.
+Time is specified by strings - e.g. HH:MM[:SS] The seconds precision is optional.

 ## Features